David-Vandensteen/neogeo-compose/README.md

 *It's recommended to back up your project folder before starting.*
 *This process does not upgrade your code, XML project definition, or assets and you must handle any breaking changes yourself.*
 *The files mak.bat and mak.ps1 will be overwritten.*
-*Neocore Toolchain will be replaced.*
+*Neogeo Compose Toolchain will be replaced.*
-*Neocore Lib C will be replaced.*
+*Neogeo Compose Lib C will be replaced.*

 * Remove the `build` folder in your project (*replace `c:\temp\myGame\build` with your path in the following command*)